itshasnainkhanofficial/react_basics/README.md

     1. Higher Order Components are the functions which takes a component as argument and returna a new enhanced component
 27. Pure components are used to render a component if the state or props is changed
 28. Memo also works just like pure component but its for functional component
+# React Hooks

+## What are hooks
+1. New feature 16.8 which allows react features without useing class
+2. React Component State (Previosly it was only used by class component)
+3. Hooks don't work in class components

+## Why Hooks
+1. We don't bother ' this ' keyword anymore
+2. They share stateful logic in better way without changing component herichy(not like HOC and render props)
+3. Code is organized same code in one place (learn in lifecyle problem)

+## Important points
+1. its Optional
+2. don't use hooks in classes
+## Topics

+29. useState (with bad and best practice)
+30. useState with Object, using Object as state variable
+31. in class component state should be an object but in functional component we can use either number, boolean , object or array etc.
+32. useEffect is replacement for componentDidMount, componentDidUpdate, componentWillUnmount
+33. useEffect runs after every render
+34. useEffect on Every render might rise performance problem and to sort out this problem we add array or states or props which we want to check wether any change happen in it or not, if yes then re-render otherwise don't render.
+35. Effect run only once if we pass an empty array